ExIxIxS/ExIxIxS/README.md

 ### Hi there 👋
 I am a rising Front-End developer with 10+ years engineering experience.

-I have already spent 1500+ hours learning and improving the necessary proficiency skills.

 ### Explore my projects from this repository:

 <details><summary>Project Management Application</summary>